These Peruvian desserts will change your mind about food in Peru.

 They are very common on the coastal areas of Peru, where coconuts are cheap and plentiful.

 They are sold on the street and are varying sizes.
+And they are quite similar to one of the most popular Nicaraguan desserts called cajetas de coco.

 While the traditional cocadas recipe is grated coconut with sugar, you can find more artisanal ones in cafes that treat the Peruvian sweet like an alfajore with manjar blanco or even Nutella as a filling.